Apollo's first-quarter earnings surge on strong fee revenue

-This was the first quarterly earnings reported by Apollo with co-founder Marc Rowan at the helm as chief executive.
-He succeeded Leon Black, who left the New York-based firm in March following a review by law firm Dechert of his ties to late financier and convicted sex offender Jeffrey Epstein.
+The first quarterly earnings were the first reported by Apollo with co-founder Marc Rowan at the helm as chief executive.
+He succeeded Leon Black, who left the New York-based private equity firm in March following a review by law firm Dechert of his ties to late financier and convicted sex offender Jeffrey Epstein.

 The review found Black paid Epstein $158 million for advice on tax and estate planning and related services between 2012 and 2017.
 It cleared Black of any wrongdoing.